 Life Cycle Assessment and Material Efficiency

-The Infrastructure Sustainability Council of Australia (ISCA) rating tool and Green Build Council of Australia (GBCA) Green Star tool use LCA as key methodology for their rating systems.
+The Infrastructure Sustainability Council of Australia (ISCA) rating tool and Green Build Council of Australia (GBCA) Green Star tool use LCA as the key methodology for their rating systems.
 LCA comparisons between plastics and alternative pipe materials repeatedly show that plastics pipe systems are consistently among the best performers.
 Peer reviewed studies completed in Australia and Europe looking at the life cycle of drainage and pressure pipes found plastics were by far the best performers.

 LCA work conducted by PIPA with Edge Environment for Australian pipe systems has confirmed that material production is responsible for the majority of impacts over the life cycle of a pipe system.
-New technologies in plastic pipe manufacturing are resulting in significant material savings and environmental improvements in the industry.
+New technologies in plastic pipe manufacturing are resulting in significant material savings and environmental performance improvements in the industry.
 Examples of innovation and improvements include:

 - Structured wall construction of non-pressure pipes allows for a foam core inner with increased use of recyclate and 20-30% material savings.

-- Modified PVC (PVC-M) pipe uses an impact modifier to increase ductility and enhances toughness enabling PVC-M to be manufactured with a thinner wall with subsequent material savings and improved hydraulic properties.
+- Modified PVC (PVC-M) pipe uses an impact modifier to increase ductility and enhances toughness, enabling PVC-M to be manufactured with a thinner wall with subsequent material savings and improved hydraulic properties.

 - The commitment to continuous improvement is demonstrated through ongoing engagement with the GBCA and participation in the development Best Environmental Practice (BEP) requirements for PVC pipe.